Nastel/gocypher-cybench-gradle/README.md

 # GoCypher CyBench Gradle plugin

 [CyBench](https://www.gocypher.com/cybench/) Gradle plugin allows running of CyBench benchmark tests, generating reports and sending it to CyBench website during software build process.
 Plugin is easy to attach to the project build.gradle file and can be used in continuous integration (CI) systems.

 CyBench Gradle plugin executes all classes that use JMH framework for benchmark implementation and creates a report to specified location at the end of benchmarking process.

 As CyBench report contains total score, it is possible to configure build failure if score does not pass the pre-defined threshold.

-<b>Notice:</b> Benchmarks are running on the server where software build is preformed, so the builds machine must have enough HW resources for a successful and stable benchmarking of software items, and the benchmark results may wary on different machines.
+**Notice:** Benchmarks are running on the server where software build is preformed, so the builds machine must have enough HW resources for a successful and stable benchmarking of software items, and the benchmark results may wary on different machines.

 ### Start using CyBench Gradle plugin
 Include dependency to CyBench Gradle plugin in your project `build.gradle` file as described in [the chapters below](#cybench-gradle-plugin-integration-and-usage) and start using it.

 ## CyBench Gradle plugin integration and usage

 The simplest configuration for the plugin requires:

 ```build.gradle
 /* At the top of the build.gradle file */